fruvs/Copycord/README.md

 ### Setup

 1. **Prepare the clone server**
-   Create a new Discord server to receive mirrored content.
+   Create a new Discord server to receive mirrored content and house your bot.

 2. **Obtain your user token**